- Life-force, Power, and Perception

 All here and now

-This is the great and mighty task every human being is forever faced with, and yet sadly, in our present culture fixated with the con of modernity, the great predicament of our times is that we have all but completely forgotten.
+This is the great and mighty task every human being is forever faced with, and yet sadly—in our present culture, fixated on mod-cons, or the con of modernity—the great predicament of our times is that we have all but completely forgotten it.
 In forgetting almost all that is real, we substitute what is essential and natural with all that is artificial.
 So our challenge is first and foremost a mighty task of remembrance.

 “How fully, and deeply, am I willing to remember?”